-From high blood pressure to a weakened immune system — learn how stress affects your heart and steps you can take to reduce negative impact
+Stress affects your heart in many ways, from high blood pressure to a weakened immune system.
+However, there are steps you can take to reduce negative impact.

 We’ve all been there.
-The deadline is looming, and you’re starting to feel the heat — a racing heartbeat, sweaty palms and feelings of anxiety all come into play.
+The deadline is looming and you’re starting to feel the heat — a racing heartbeat, sweaty palms and feelings of anxiety all come into play.
 Stress isn’t always a bad thing.
-In fact, it’s a common response to the demands of everyday life, and at times, it can be one of our best motivators.
-However, too much stress or unmanaged stress can have negative effects on your health.
+In fact, it’s a common response to the demands of everyday life and at times, it can be one of our best motivators.
+However, too much or unmanaged stress can negatively affect your health.

-Stress can affect behaviors that increase your risk of heart disease, which is the leading cause of death among Americans.
-Additionally, when we’re stressed, we often turn to behaviors which can make our heart health even worse.
-Smoking, overeating, overuse of drugs or alcohol, and frantic behavior are all common examples.
+Stress can affect behaviors that increase your risk factors for heart disease, which is the leading cause of death among Americans.
+Additionally, when we’re in stressful situations, we often turn to behaviors that can make our heart health even worse.
+Smoking, overeating, overuse of drugs or alcohol and frantic behavior are all common examples.
 This behavior can cause:

 - High blood pressure